-Both direct, as well as indirect taxes, have their pros and cons, but it’s necessary to pay both type of taxes.
+Both direct, as well as indirect taxes, have their pros and cons, but it’s necessary to pay both types of taxes.
 It can’t be skipped.
 The tax may be considered as a burden, but this ultimately helps the government to build a better world for us.
-This tax amount is the only amount which is invested in defence, healthcare, infrastructure, scientific launch etc. It becomes our prime responsibility of every citizen to pay and abide by the rules of taxation system.
-Still there are many people who are evading taxes or doing frauds by showing their income as low then the actual.
+This tax amount is the only amount that is invested in defence, healthcare, infrastructure, scientific launch etc. It becomes our prime responsibility of every citizen to pay and abide by the rules of the taxation system.
+Still there are many people who are evading taxes or doing fraud by showing their income as low than the actual.
 The government is taking initiatives to avoid such fraudulent activities.
 If anyone is caught doing any such activity, the government imposes penalties on him.
-It’s always better to avoid such condition.
+It’s always better to avoid such conditions.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.